bergoid/rabot/README.rst

   The behavior of 'logopd' is similar to 'logop', with the following differences:

-  - An extra 'DIR' argument will override the value provided by 'rabot-vars logDir'.
+  - An extra 'DIR' argument will set a custom log directory.

-  - The symlink called 'latest.txt' in the default log directory will not be updated.
-Instead, a 'latest.txt' symlink is created/updated in the 'DIR' directory.
+  - As a result, the symlink called 'latest.txt' is created/updated in 'DIR' instead of the log directory established by 'logop'.

   For more info, see: 'logop --help'